 We use the Acceptable Termination States (ATS) (Rusinkiewicz and Sheth 1995) model as the consistency evaluation tool for our workflow.
-ATS defines the termination states a workflow is allowed to reach so that its execution is deemed consistent.
+ATS defines the termination states a workflow is allowed to reach so that its execution is judged consistent.

-Definition 4-3: ATS(W) is the subset of TS(W) whose elements are deemed consistent by workflow designers.
-A consistent termination state of W is called an acceptable termination state $ats_k(W)$ and we note $ATS(W) = (ats_k(W)){k \in [1,i]}$ the set of Acceptable Termination States of W i.e. the transactional requirements of W.
+Definition 5.3 An ATS(W) is a subset of TS(W) whose elements are considered consistent by workflow designers for a specific execution of W. A consistent termination state of Wis called an acceptable termination state $ats_k(W)$ thus $ATS(W) = (ats_k(W)){k \in [1,i]}$.
+A set ATS(W) specifies the transactional requirements defined by designers associated with a specific execution of W.

-ATS(W) and TS(W) can be represented by a table which defines for each termination state the tuple of termination states reached by the workflow task as depicted in Figure 4 and Figure 5.
+ATS(W) and TS(W) can be represented by a table which defines for each termination state the tuple of termination states reached by the workflow task as depicted in Figure 5.
+Depending on the application different ATS tables can of course be specified by designers for the same workflow, and for the sake of readability we do not introduce in this chapter an index (as in $ATS_i(W)$) in the notation ATS(W).
 As mentioned in the definition, the specification of the set ATS(W) is done at the workflow designing phase.
-ATS(W) is mainly used as a decision table for a coordination protocol so that W_s can reach an acceptable termination state knowing the termination state of a set of tasks.
-The role of a coordination protocol indeed consists in sending messages to component services in order to reach a consistent termination state given the current state of the workflow execution.
+ATS(W) is mainly used as a decision table for a coordination protocol so that W_s can reach an acceptable termination state knowing the termination state of at least one task.
+The role of a coordination protocol indeed consists in sending messages to services in order to reach a consistent termination state given the current state of the workflow execution.
 The coordination decision, i.e. the termination state that has to be reached, made given a state of the workflow execution has to be unique; this is the main characteristic of a coordination protocol.
 In order to cope with this requirement, ATS(W) which is used as input for the coordination decision-making process has therefore to verify some properties that we detail later on.